Marcell Ozuna Player Props: Braves vs. Diamondbacks

-On Friday, Marcell Ozuna (.541 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 9:40 PM ET.
+Marcell Ozuna -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.

 He had a hitless performance in his most recent game (0-for-4) against the Athletics.